Creating a Basic Driving Robot#

 Member Variable Declaration:

-- The follower motors are configured to follow these leaders through the SparkMax configuration.
+MotorControllerinterface, so they work directly withDifferentialDrive. - The follower motors are configured separately (see below) to follow the leaders.

 Warning